Paziella oregonia

 Paziella oregonia is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 40 mm and 90 mm.
+The shell displays the typical robust structure of the Muricidae family and is characterized by spines arising from the varices, with an ovoid aperture that is smooth on the inside.
+Shell coloration and detailed ornamentation information are not widely documented in the current literature.

 Distribution

 This marine species is distributed from Colombia to Northern Brazil.